StanfordVL/sail-blog-new-post/README.md

     [^robonet]: Dasari, S., Ebert, F., Tian, S., Nair, S., Bucher, B., Schmeckpeper, K., ... & Finn, C. (2019).
 RoboNet: Large-Scale Multi-Robot Learning. arXiv preprint arXiv:1910.11215.
     [^SSL]: Levine, S., Pastor, P., Krizhevsky, A., & Quillen, D. (2016, October).
 Learning hand-eye coordination for robotic grasping with large-scale data collection.
 In International Symposium on Experimental Robotics (pp. 173-184).
 Springer, Cham.

-## For editors

-The way things work is that we have a 'source' branch with all the markdown and jekyll files, and the master branch has the compiled HTML.
-This master branch is cloned to /afs/.cs/group/ai/www/blog/ and is how we update the site's contents.
-When dealing with Pull Requests for new blog posts, do the following:
-1. Merge the pull request
-2. Pull source, and locally run bundle exec jekyll serve (with --future if needbe) to visually check all looks good
-3. Do a clean build and push to master
-4. Schedule the tweet and email via Mailchimp

-For step 3, to do this, go to repo root folder source branch, run `gem install octopress` (if you have not yet), then run ./scripts/build_push_to_master, and lastly go to /afs/.cs/group/ai/www/blog/ and run git pull.

-build_push_to_master just does the following:
-1. bundle exec jekyll clean
-2. export JEKYLL_ENV=production
-3. bundle exec jekyll build
-4. 'octopress deploy'

-You don't technically need it, you can also just copy the \_site contents after build and commit them to master manually, but octopress deploy is a little shortcut that makes this simpler.